Extending Your Program

 Each student’s extension request will be given careful consideration.

 Part-Time Border Commuters

-Part-Time Border Commuters should apply to renew their I-20 at least 30 days before it expires by completing the "Part Time Border Commuter Request" in the "F-1 Student Services" tab through Sunapsis.
+- Part-Time Border Commuters MUST apply to renew their I-20 at least 30 days before it expires by completing the "Part Time Border Commuter Request" in the "F-1 Student Services" tab through Sunapsis.
 This request does not require approval from your academic advisor or the Graduate School.

 - OIP will email you 90, 60, and 30 days before your I-20 expires.
 The email will come from firstname.lastname@example.org and will explain your options.